rynop/webrf/README.md

 webrf
 =====

-quickly refresh that browser on your other screen
+quickly refresh that browser on your other screen - WITHOUT losing window focus.

+There are other apps out there that auto-refresh a browser window on save/change.
+This is a more generic solution.
+Ex: you can switch from vi to eclipse and this will still work.

 ## What is this?